 - Christmas tree template – find it at the end of the article

 - cardstock paper: yellow and brown

 Step 4: Cut the tree trunk from brown cardstock paper and glue it to the bottom of the tree.
-Add a yellow cardstock paper star at the top of your Christmas tree.
-Glue it also.
+Add the yellow cardstock paper star to the top of your Christmas tree.